ChrisXzz/vertebrae_segmentation/README.md

 # Vertebrae segmentation

-This is an associated repository of the work
+This is the associated repository of the work

 **Vertebrae segmentation, identification and localization using a graph optimization and a synergistic cycle, 2021.**

 Pre-print: [link]().

-It includes the proposed pipeline which is able to segment and label vertebrae from CT images of variant resolution, orientation and field of view.
-You could test the pipeline following the steps below.
+It includes the proposed pipeline to segment and label vertebrae from CT images with arbitrary field of view.
+To test the pipeline, please follow the steps below.

 ![visu](visu.png)